Understanding Your Dog's Vocalization Meanings

 Growls are most often a warning that serious aggression may ensue if you persist in whatever you’re doing, or what-ever is going on around him.
 Rather than taking offense at your dog’s growl, heed his warning, and figure out how to make him more comfortable with the situation.
 (See “5 Steps to Deal with Dog Growling,” WDJ October 2009.)

+If instead of a hostile growl, your dog is grumbling lowly, he may be perfectly happy!
 Dogs also growl in play.
 It’s common for a dog to growl while playing tug – and that’s perfectly appropriate as long as the rest of his body language says he’s playing.
 If there’s any doubt in your mind, take a break from play to let him calm down.
 Some dogs also growl in pleasure.
-Rottweilers are notorious for “grumbling” when being petted and playing, and absent any signs of stress, this is interpreted as a “feels good” happy sound.
+Rottweilers are notorious for “grumbling” when being petted and playing, and absent any signs of stress, this is interpreted as a “feels good” happy dog noise.

 Howling is often triggered by a high-pitched sound; many dogs howl at the sound of fire and police sirens.
 (Two of my own dogs howl when our donkey brays).
 Some dog owners have taught their dogs to howl on cue, such as the owner howling.